HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 ---
 ## Q9: Describe the structural aspects of the relational database model.
 Your description should include information about the structure in which data is stored and how relations are represented in that structure.

-- A relational database model is a collection of data tables
-- each table has an id, and has multple rows with values that are related to each other
-- most relational databases use SQL
-- each table in the database model relates to anoter, and the collection of these tables forms the database schema
-- an example of this could be an online dog-walking marketplace.
-There is a table for Dog owners (who need their dogs to be walked), and Dog walkers (who are available to walk dogs).
-There is also a table for job listings (created by the Dog owner, that a walker can interact with and apply for).
-In this case, the Dog owner can have many job listings, and can have many walkers *through* the job listings.
-Likewise, a walker can have many jobs, and many dog owners *through* jobs.
-This is a has_many through relational database.
-In this case, a single job listing belongs to the Dog owner, and upon application for the job, the job also belongs to the dog walker.

-Other relationships include, one to many, many to many, one to one, or has many through.
+The relational database model houses a collection of data tables, each with a unique ID.
+Each table has multiple rows that store values, which can be related to other tables.
+These tables can be linked to each other through relationships, and the collection of these related tables form the schema.

+An example of this is an online dog-walking marketplace.
+In this example, there is a table which stores information relevant to a Dog Owner who needs their dog to be walked, and another table for Dog Walkers.
+As they don't have the same user requirements or authorisation, the data is stored in two separate tables.
+These two entities can then be connected through Jobs.
+A new table would need to be created for Jobs, which stores relevant information to the job listing.
+A job can be created by a Dog Owner, therefore it **belongs to** an Owner.
+Walkers are able to apply for the Jobs, and if their application is approved by the Owner, the Job *also* **belongs to** the Walker.
+The Owner and Walker are connected *through* the Job, meaning they have a **has many through** relationship.

+Other entity relationships include:

+- One to many:
+This means that a One entity can have multiple of another entity.
+For example, an Owner is one entity, but can have many Jobs.
+- Many to many:
+This is when Many entities can have multiple other entities.
+For example, an online retail store.
+Many users can buy many items, meaning the relationship is many to many.
+- One to One:
+This is where One entity has only One relationship to another.
+For example, if a website allows a user to create a profile, One user can have One profile, and not multiple.

 ---
 ## Q10: Describe the integrity aspects of the relational database model.
 Your description should include information about the types of data integrity and how they can be enforced in a relational database.